-Your household has been randomly selected to participate in a groundbreaking study conducted by Indiana University called the Person to Person Health Interview Study.
-This study is part of Indiana University’s Precision Health Grand Challenge.
+Your household has been randomly selected to participate in this groundbreaking study conducted by Indiana University called the Person to Person Health Interview Study.
+This study is part of IU's Precision Health Grand Challenge.

-We want to learn what you believe are the key health challenges facing communities like yours (for example, cancer, diabetes, addiction, mental health), what keeps people from getting the health care they need (for example, cost, transportation, finding the right doctor), and how the state and the medical system can work to make our communities stronger, healthier, and safer.
+We want to learn what you believe are the key health challenges facing communities like yours (e.g., cancer, diabetes, addiction, and mental health), what keeps people from getting the health care they need (e.g., cost, transportation, and finding the right doctor), and how the state and the medical system can work to make our communities stronger, healthier, and safer.

 Maybe you have a family member or friend who has battled a serious disease or chronic condition?
 Perhaps you want to make sure that your children and grandchildren have the best available treatments to lead healthy, happy lives?
 Or maybe you want to be a champion for your community and its needs?
-Whatever the reason, it is important to be a part of our study.
-Residents we have interviewed in your area have found the interview easy to complete, interesting and enjoyable, and you will receive a cash incentive at the time of the interview as a thank you for your time.
+Whatever the reason, it is important to be part of our study.
+Residents we have interviewed in your area have found the interview easy to complete, interesting, and enjoyable, and you will receive a cash-equivalent gift card at the time of the interview as a thank you for your time.

 We may have already stopped by your home to invite you to participate.
 If not, we will be stopping by soon!
 We hope you will agree to talk with one of our professional field interviewers for just a few minutes when they stop by to see who among the adults in your household is eligible to participate.
 We can then schedule a separate time to conduct the actual interview.

-If you have a preferred time or place for our interviewer to stop by or if you have any questions about participating, please contact our study director Karen Tucker at 844-875-0057.
-If no one answers, please leave your name, complete address and a phone number and we will return your call promptly.
+If you have a preferred time or place for our interviewer to stop by or if you have any questions about participating, please call the study's toll-free line at 1-844-875-0057.
+If no one answers, please leave your name, complete address, and a phone number, and we will return your call promptly.
 The interview can be completed in the privacy of your own home or at another mutually agreeable location.

 We hope you will consider participating and will let your voice be heard.

-One of our field interviewers has come to your home to personally invite you to participate in our Person to Person Health Interview Study.
+One of our field interviewers has come to your home to personally invite you to participate in our study.
 The door hanger contains information that you can use to contact the interviewer directly to schedule a time for them to return to your home, describe the study to you, and invite a member of your household to participate.
-The door hanger also tells you how you can learn more about the study on the internet.

 We hope you’ll reach out to your field interviewer and choose to let your voice be heard!